Henri Stempffer: Biography

 In 1954 he became a fellow of the Royal Entomological Society of London.

-He specialized in the study of Lycaenidae and he became a world-renowned specialist publishing his work in both French and English.
+He specialized in the study of Lycaenidae and became a specialist publishing his work in both French and English.
 In 1967 he wrote a major review of the African species (Genera of the African Lycaenidae.
 Bulletin of the British Museum (Natural History), Entomology, Supplement 10: 1-322.)

 In 1973 he received the Karl Jordan Medal of the Lepidopterists' Society.

 In 1977 he donated his collection to the entomology laboratory of the National Museum of Natural History of Paris.

 Although he was a specialist of the African fauna, he had never been in Africa, but he visited many countries as Italy, Greece, and Yugoslavia.
 In 1972, at the invitation of Torben B. Larsen, he visited Lebanon.

 During the Second World War he was part of the resistance movement and received the Ordre de la Libération in 1944.

 Stempffer died on 1 November 1978 in Paris, at 4 rue Saint-Antoine.